Jia-Xiu/Jia_et_al_Microorganisms_2020/README.md

-# assembly processes governing bacterial community succession based on DNA and RNA data
+# Comparing the Influence of Assembly Processes Governing Bacterial Community Succession Based on DNA and RNA Data
 The following is the scripts related to this manuscript: Comparing the influence of assembly processes governing bacterial community succession based on DNA and RNA data, authored by Xiu Jia, Francisco Dini-Andreote and Joana Falcão Salles

 ## Analysis 16S rRNA sequences (DNA- and RNA-based)